MilesCranmer/paper-style-checkers/README.md

 ```
 If a line is pasted above it, then it was stated with some non-tt usage.
 Then you can go modify it.

-Else, continue to run these commands on each line with `@:`.
+Else, continue to run these commands on each line with `@:`, or record this exe as part of a macro (with `q`).

 ## General grammar checks

-Because of the use of macros of math, instead of using something like [`detex`](https://www.ctan.org/tex-archive/support/detex?lang=en), which takes the TeX file and extracts the text, I find using a [pdf to text](http://pdftotext.com/) tool on the compiled file is much better.
+Because of the use of macros or math, instead of using something like [`detex`](https://www.ctan.org/tex-archive/support/detex?lang=en), which takes the TeX file and extracts the text, I find using a [pdf to text](http://pdftotext.com/) tool on the compiled file is much better.

-The majority of this text is usable, aside from some scattered numbers from newlines.
+The majority of this text is usable, aside from some scattered numbers from figures.
 One thing that must be fixed is the newlines within the same paragraph:

 ```
 :%g/.*\S.*\n.*\S.*\n/.,/\n\s*\n/j